byu-cs324/byu-cs324/03-hw-fork-exec/README.md

        ordering of the arguments passed to `dup2()`, or this will not work properly.

+     Here is a brief explanation about `dup2()`.
+The man page gives the following synopsis:
+     ```
+     int dup2(int oldfd, int newfd);
+     ```
+     The man page explains that "the file descriptor `newfd` is adjusted so that it now refers to the same open file description as `oldfd`."
+In other words when `dup2(4, 5)` is called, file descriptor 5 is closed and re-opened to point to the same file description pointed to by file descriptor 4.

      Re-make and execute the following to show that it works:

      ```